yelicoder/Spring-fundamentals/README.md

 ### Can you describe scopes for Spring beans?
 What is the default scope?

 ### Are beans lazily or eagerly instantiated by default?
 How do you alter this behavior?
+* Beans that are singleton-scoped and set to be pre-instantiated (the default)  are created when the container is created.
+Otherwise, the bean is created only when it is requested.

 ### What is a property source?
 How would you use @PropertySource